The Darden Studio

 Born and raised in suburban Los Angeles, Joshua Darden published his first typeface at the age of 15.
 He spent the next decade assisting in the development and production of typefaces for a broad range of commercial and cultural institutions.
 Since establishing his Brooklyn-based studio in 2004, he has collaborated with clients in dozens of markets to invent rich, communicative typography.
 He has lectured at the University of California Santa Barbara, has sat on panels at the TypeCon and South by Southwest Interactive conferences, juried the Type Directors Club Type Design Competition, and visited the Rhode Island School of Design as a Guest Critic.
 In addition to guiding the creative work of the studio, Joshua has taught at Parsons School of Design and School of Visual Arts.
 He is an avid amateur photographer, and tireless collector, accumulating and cataloging books, small objects, and awesomely bad pop music.

-Joyce Ketterer, Chief Operating Officer
+Joyce Ketterer, Chief Executive Officer

 Robert Esmay, Special Projects